SamielXD/MobileConsole/README.md

 Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
 Development Setup
-# Clone the repository
 git clone https://github.com/SamielXD/MobileConsole.git
 cd MobileConsole

-# Make your changes to scripts/main.js

-# Test in Mindustry by copying the mod folder to your Mindustry mods directory
+Make your changes to scripts/main.js, then test by copying the mod folder to your Mindustry mods directory.
 Testing Your Changes
 Copy the modified mod folder to your Mindustry mods directory Launch Mindustry and enable the mod
 Test commands in single-player mode
 Check console logs for errors using /export
+🚧 Coming Soon
+Future updates will include:
+More building commands
+Advanced scripting support
+Custom command creation
+Better multiplayer compatibility
+Performance optimizations
+More UI customization options
+Stay tuned for updates!
 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 📞 Contact
 GitHub Issues: Report bugs or request features
 Discussions: Join the conversation
+Author: SamielXD
 ⭐ Star this repo if you find it helpful!
+Thanks for using MobileConsole, and happy commanding! 🎮